-- Public participation - Citizen science
+- Public participation (including in decision making and planned actions); - Citizen science.

 Time schedule

 A detailed time schedule for the plan as a whole and for each measure should be provided, including a clear definition of both the duration and the validity of the plan.